rveltz/PiecewiseDeterministicMarkovProcesses.jl/docs/src/index.md

 ```

 !!! note "ODE Solvers"
-    A lot of care have been taken to be sure that the algorithms do not allocate and hence are fast.
+    A lot of [care](https://discourse.julialang.org/t/help-reduce-large-gc-time/17215) have been taken to be sure that the algorithms do not allocate and hence are fast.
 This is based on an iterator interface of `DifferentialEquations`.
 If you chose `save_positions = (false, false)`, the allocations should be independent from the requested jump number.
 However, the iterator solution is not yet available for `LSODA` in `DifferentialEquations`.
-Hence you can pass `ode = :lsoda` to access an old version of the algo (which allocates) or any other solver like `ode = Tsit5()` to access the new solver.
+Hence, you can pass `ode = :lsoda` to access an old version of the algorithm (which allocates), or any other solver like `ode = Tsit5()` to access the **new** solver.